-- a) To maintain all buildings at a satisfactory level of condition and suitability for the provision of council services; - b) To maintain the road infrastructure with regard to the safety of all road users and by the end of the 5 year period aim to be at the mid-point of the table for carriageway conditions in Scotland; - c) To maintain all short-life assets (less than 10 years) required for the provision of council services at the optimum level to minimise the annual cost to the council; - d) To provide investment funding to support economic development plans; and - e) To identify assets for disposal.
+- a) To maintain all buildings at a satisfactory level of condition and suitability for the provision of council services; - b) To maintain the road infrastructure with regard to the safety of all road users and aim to be at the mid-point of the table for carriageway conditions in Scotland; - c) To maintain all short-life assets (less than 10 years) required for the provision of council services at the optimum level to minimise the annual cost to the council; - d) To provide investment funding to support economic development plans; and e) To identify assets for disposal.

 In relation to the council's housing stock the same principles are applied in the Housing Business Plan.
-The council is also required to meet the Scottish Housing Quality Standard."
+The Council is also required to meet the Scottish Housing Quality Standard."